 - Save Time.
 Don’t have to drive around to different shops.

-- Inaccurate Estimate.
+- Incomplete Estimate.
 Damage cannot be assessed completely or thoroughly.

 What the cons boil down to, is well- money.
 Your hard earned money.
 And it’s our wallets that we want to take care of these days.
 Of course when a damage is not assessed properly you can’t get an accurate estimate, it will either be too high or too low.
 Your vehicle will not be viewed in various angles and proper lighting.
 Furthermore it won’t be thoroughly evaluated because some damages need to be viewed under the car’s panels or need to be taken apart.
 A vehicle will almost always have hidden damage that a regular person is not aware of.

-How Can an Initial High Rough Estimate Become a Missed Opportunity?
+How Can an Initial High Rough Estimate Be Inaccurate?

 Well, of course, this does not apply to all situations, but this has happened at our shop.
-Unfortunately we used to be one of those shops that would accept pictures as a tool to assess a damage and give estimates.
-Since we didn’t get to see the entire vehicle in person, from the pictures it was never clear how deep a scratch would be, and in most cases the damage looked even worse in photos than in real life.
-In this case, yes, you guessed it, our estimates would be high.
-Those few times that the potential client agreed to come by the shop so we could take the job, after inspecting the vehicle’s damage in person we would realize that the damage was actually not as bad as in the pictures or other less expensive methods could be used to repair the problem.
-And ultimately we would revise our initial rough estimate and to the pleasant surprise of our client, it was going to be less than initially thought.
+We are not perfect and occasionally use pictures as a tool to assess damages and give estimates.
+Since we don’t get to see the entire vehicle in person, from the pictures alone it is never clear how deep a scratch is, and in most cases the damage looks even worse in photos than in real life.
+In this case, yes, you guessed it, our estimates can be high.
+The few times that a potential client agrees to come by the shop so we could work on the car, after inspecting the vehicle’s damage in person we see that the actual damage is actually not as bad as in the pictures or other less expensive methods could be used to repair the problem.
+And almost in every instance we revise our initial rough estimate and to the pleasant surprise of our client, because it is less than initially thought.

 Of course, you could think of all the times we estimated high (because we didn’t see the car in person) and the potential clients decided not to come to our body shop.
 They could have come to the shop to have us see the vehicle in person and maybe find out the repair could have been less.
 That was a missed opportunity for them, they would never know unless they had come to the shop.
 And since they didn’t, it was a missed opportunity.
 It goes without saying, not all collision shops are good and honest.
 Many don’t revise their estimates if you already agreed to the high estimate.
 And they don’t plan on telling you, because that means more money in their pockets.